Q: Am I eligible for financial aid?

 Q: Can I apply if I haven’t filed my taxes yet?

 A: Yes.
 You should use your best estimates to complete the FAFSA by the deadline even if you haven’t yet filed your taxes.
 Once your taxes are filed, you can log into the FAFSA to update any data that has changed.
 If you file taxes electronically, you are able to use the IRS Data Retrieval Tool to update your tax information about three weeks after completing your taxes.
 If you file taxes by mail, you can use the IRS Data Retrieval Tool about eight weeks after filing your taxes.

 Q: Do I have to re-apply every year?

-A: Yes, because circumstances can change, you must complete the FAFSA by March 1st each year you wish to receive financial aid.
+A: Yes.
+Because circumstances can change, you must complete the FAFSA by December 5 each year you wish to receive financial aid.
 If you complete the FAFSA online, then much of the information will be pre-populated in subsequent years.
-You will only need to update household, income, and asset information as well as any information that has changes from the prior year.
+You will only need to update household, income and asset information as well as any information that has changed from the prior year.

 Q: Whose information is needed for the FAFSA?

 A: Information about you and, if married, your spouse is required.
 If you are a dependent student, you also must provide parental data.